nightsea-eu/atheneia/README.md

 # Atheneia Platform

-> **Learning by Delivering — Modular Intelligence for Science, Cognition & Planetary Systems**
+> **Learning by Delivering — Modular Intelligence for Science, Cognition & Sustainability**

 **Atheneia** is a modular R&D platform created by **Night Sea**, delivering open-source, web-based tools at the intersection of **AI**, **Quantum Computing**, and **Cognitive Systems**.